Murz-Drupal/Drupal-Opentelemetry/README.md

 traces you can use [DDEV project](https://ddev.readthedocs.io/) with my [Grafana Stack addon for DDEV](https://github.com/MurzNN/ddev-grafana):

-1. Enable debug mode in OpenTelemetry module settings, and confugure the `http://tempo:9411/api/v2/spans`.
+1. Enable debug mode in OpenTelemetry module settings, and configure the `http://tempo:9411/api/v2/spans`.

 2. Get the trace id from the message after enabling the setting.